The purpose of the course is to allow the students to gain

 - Perspectives of present work for future study, career and practice, including for research.

-- In addition to this text the project assignment should include references and a curriculum list.
+- In addition to this text the project assignment should include a references list.

 Appendices should be attached in special cases where it may be appropriate to include attachments such as important documentation produced by the student during placement.